rgwood/RezoningScraper/README.md

 - [ ] Consider archiving old versions of projects
 - [ ] Escape `|` character in project names when posting to Slack - it breaks their link format.
 Ex:  "Chinatown Memorial Square Redesign |
 唐人街紀念廣場重新設計"
+- [ ] Consider excluding `published -> archived` state transitions from Slack.
+Lots of noise, not particularly useful